Erudika/paraio.org/src/monolite/partials/010-userdefined.md

 category: Core classes
 ---

 Let's say you have a class `Article` in your application that you wish to persist.
-You first implement `ParaObject`, then add a few data fields to it.
+You first implement the `ParaObject` interface, then add a few data fields to it.
+Implementing the interface is trivial as the basic functionality of the required methods is already implemented in the `CoreUtils`.

 You need to specify which fields you want to be saved by adding the `@Stored` annotation.

 ```java